 Alternatively, a completion of a level Gimmel at a regular hebrew ulpan (Misrad haklitah) or a medical ulpan given by misrad hachinuch (Medical Ulpanim).
 The Chief SLP at the ministry of Health is Dr. Orly Hertzberg, you may contact her at: email@example.com.

-Please note: It is now possible to apply to the Ministry of Health Pre Aliyah.
+Please note: It is now possible to apply with the Ministry of Health Pre Aliyah.
 It is also possible to take the licensing exam as a tourist.
 For more information, please see the following article: Start your Licensing Before Aliyah.

 Misrad Habriut now offers a new customer call center to answer questions about licensing for health care professionals.
 Call *5400 from Israel or 972-8-6241010 from abroad.
 The center operates Sunday through Thursday, 8am-6pm, and Fridays from 8am-1pm, Israel time.